Deaf children must not be left behind during this Covid

 - The increased use of facemasks, especially in schools

 We are working to influence decision-makers across the nations of the UK, as well as local services.
-We have submitted evidence to many inquiries, based on what we’ve heard from deaf young people and their families.
+We have submitted evidence to many inquiries about Covid, based on what we’ve heard from deaf young people and their families.
 You can see our responses to Government inquiries here.

-Also, we have lots of information and advice for families dealing with coronavirus.
+Also, we have lots of information and advice for families dealing with Covid.

 This has been particularly important in education, where there has been significant progress made.

-Deaf young people have been at the heart of this campaign with Dinah, a deaf young person who sits on our Youth Advisory Board, starting a petition calling for clear facemask in education.
+Deaf young people have been at the heart of this campaign with Dinah, a deaf young person who sits on our Youth Advisory Board, starting a petition calling for clear facemask in education during the Covid crisis.
 The support for Dinah’s petition has been huge!Watch Dinah's video here.